Toto The Dog From "The Wizard Of Oz" Wasn't Always A Dog

 Does that make any sense to any of our readers?
 If so, please drop a comment below to help clarify what the heck they were thinking.

-Because there were really a lot of other perfectly reasonable options they could go with before jumping to “COW.”
+Because there were really a lot of other perfectly reasonable options they could have gone with before jumping to “COW.”